-Editor's message: The transfer of employees from one employer to another in a TUPE transfer continues to be a complex legal area.
-Getting it wrong leaves employers exposed to the risks of claims for unfair dismissal as well as liability for failing to inform and consult and provide employee liability information.
-Our line manager briefing sets out what line managers need to know about TUPE and how they can help their employer comply with its duties under the TUPE Regulations 2006.
+Editor's message: The TUPE Regulations 2006 safeguard employees' rights when there is a transfer of a business or service from one organisation (the transferor) to another organisation (the transferee).
+Getting it wrong leaves employers exposed to claims for unfair dismissal as well as liability for failing to inform and consult and provide employee liability information.

 A further 18 categories within our suite of model documents are now listed in the order in which HR professionals might use them.
 This follows on from the earlier redesign of 14 key areas, making it easier than ever to find the templates that you need among XpertHR's 1,000 model documents.

 The important TUPE case BT Managed Services Ltd v Edwards and another, which was set to be heard by the Court of Appeal in 2017, has settled.
 The Court of Appeal was expected to consider the status of employees on long-term sick leave during a TUPE transfer.

 Chris Cook is partner and head of employment and Keely Rushmore is senior associate at SA Law.
 They round up the latest rulings.

 A date has now been set for the Court of Appeal hearing in BT Managed Services Ltd v Edwards and another, on the status of employees on long-term sick leave during a TUPE transfer.

 We provide the latest on BT Managed Services Ltd v Edwards and another, on the status of employees on long-term sick leave during a TUPE transfer, which will now to go to a full Court of Appeal hearing.

 A senior judge has granted permission for the TUPE case BT Managed Services Ltd v Edwards and another to go to a full Court of Appeal hearing.
 The case examines whether or not an employee on indefinite sick leave, but retained in employment, transfers under TUPE.